 A certain level of fitness is required however there is no direct climbing involved on this trek.
 You will need to trek over some rocky areas near Machhapuchhre base camp and base camp itself.

 I would advise anyone going trekking to see a doctor before they go for a check-up and to talk about dealing with altitude sickness.

 For pure trekking alone the Annapurna Base Camp in Nepal you'll need to consider the amount of days you'll be out trekking to get an idea of how fit you should be.
 Most days include 4-6 hours of slow hiking.
 Keep in mind the entire Annapurna Base Camp trek is about 8-10 days covering roughly 161 km plus about 20 km of bus travel on that way there.

-The hardest point for many people is going from Bamboo to Deurali as it's a long day.
+The hardest point for many people is going from Himalaya to ABC as it's a long day.

 The whole trek as a whole does not have that many steep parts and offers a gradual ascent.

 Altitude sickness is not really a problem on the ABC trek as you won't be at a high altitude for very long.
 As a precaution do read about altitude sickness in Nepal.

-As with most treks, generally speaking, the slower you trek, the easier it is.
+As with most treks, generally speaking, the slower you trek, the easier it is so adding a day to the 8 day itinerary is a good idea.

 The food is typical Nepali trekking food.
 Meaning you can get just about anything for a price with a good range of offerings compared to other trekking routes.
 Dal Bhat is the staple followed by pasta, pancakes and chop suey.
 It won't be Michelin star quality food, but it will get the job done.

 Do keep in mind that you will be burning a lot of calories and you will need to drink a lot more water.
 Trekking staples like Dal Bhat are filling, healthy and filled with good calories to keep you fueled up.
 This is what Dal Bhat looks like when you are out trekking.